dbarsam/blog/content/articles/2020-11-08-link-checker.md

 header_cover: /images/article-bg.png
 ---

 This blog use VSCode's [HTTP/s and relative link checker] extension to check url links in markdown files.
-The extension is pretty basic, but it does what it says on the tin and provides a nice shortcut <kbd>Alt+L</kbd>.
+The extension is pretty basic, but it does what it says on the tin and provides a nice shortcut ++Alt+L++.

 The blog's pipeline is slightly different and our best option is the [markdown-link-check] npm package.
 However, to make it work with our Pelican based project we'll need to solve a few problems first.